rferguson22/Gaussian-Process/README.md

 Optional parameters in options.yaml: <br>
 - plot: Boolean.
 Whether to display the MCMC progress and related plotting.
 By default is False.
 - out_file_name: String.
 File path and filename of ouput GP results.
 By default is in the same folder as the input file and called "GP_results.txt".
+- labels: labels for the column of the output file.
+By default uses the same labels as the input file if they exist, otherwise uses generic labels dim0, dim1, ..., quantity, error.